Lafayette, Louisiana Drug Abuse Rehab

-Lafayette, LA drug rehabs People from all over Louisiana, including Lafayette, come to our drug rehab program because it works.
-If you are looking for a successful rehabilitation center for yourself or a loved one from Lafayette, LA contact us today.
-Fill out the rehab help form on this page or call us now at 1-800-473-0930.
+People from all over Louisiana, including Lafayette, come to our drug rehab program because it works.
+If you are looking for a successful rehabilitation center for yourself or a loved one from Lafayette, LA, contact us today.
+Fill out the rehab help form on this page or call us now.

 We provide an open-ended, solutions-oriented drug and alcohol rehabilitation program for people looking for a permanent end to addiction.
 Find out more about how we can help by contacting us today.

-Up until the 1940’s the economy was mostly based on agriculture until petroleum and natural gas moved in.
-Tourism is attracted to the surrounding Cajun and Creole cultures which offer some of the best cuisine resulting in the highest number of restaurants per capita of any U.S. city.
+Up until the 1940s the economy was mostly based on agriculture until petroleum and natural gas moved in.
+Tourist are attracted to the surrounding Cajun and Creole cultures which offer some of the best cuisine and the highest number of restaurants per capita of any U.S. city.

-The city has a multitude of historic landmarks and attractions, amazing plantations, museums, art galleries, restaurants, annual festivals and an ongoing drug problem.
+The city has a multitude of historic landmarks and attractions, amazing plantations, museums, art galleries, restaurants, annual festivals.
+It also has an ongoing drug problem.

 Lafayette, Louisiana Drug Information